-Melondie Carter made the point that senior students should have priority for purchasing football tickets.
+Melondie Carter made the point that senior students should have football ticket priority.
 Melondie and President Steckol attended the SGA inauguration of new officers, awards presentation and recognition of past officers and were very impressed with the event.
 The lack of attendance of a SGA representative at the Faculty Senate meetings was discussed.

 Legislative Agenda - (Margaret Garner) The attendance and effectiveness of Higher Education Day held in Montgomery was discussed at the last Steering Committee meeting.
 Margaret Garner brought this to the attention of Bill Jones, Director of Government Relations for the UA System.
 Mr. Jones stated that it is difficult to have an event that will draw the attendance of Legislators.
-Higher Ed Day is not perfect but does draw the attention of Legislators and the media and includes the participation of all thirteen higher education institutions in Alabama.
+Higher Ed Day is not perfect but does draw the Legislators and media attention and includes the participation of all thirteen higher education institutions in Alabama.
 The addition of another day to meet with the Legislators was suggested.
 Mr. Jones is willing to meet to discuss any ideas that would add interest to Higher Education Day.